Growing up in Hollywood, California, I was surrounded

 museums and unique people made me well versed in

-worked in Upstate New York.
+and worked in Upstate New York.
 My work now reflects a

 certain metropolitan sensibility, infused by the primal